sdcain-rts/mcp-poc/README.md

 ---

-# MCP Monorepo
+# MCP PoC

-This monorepo contains the following projects:
+This repo contains the following projects:

 - **MCP Client (Python)**: A FastAPI app that uses LangGraph and OpenAI to call MCP tools.
 - **MCP Server (Python)**: A FastAPI app exposing MCP tools using the modelcontext SDK.